joonghochoe/stellaRasGUpload/README.md

-#  RasGUploader for Stellamove
+#  stellaRasGUpload for Stellamove

-RasGUploader provides a snappy web interface for uploading 3d printer machine code.
+stellaRasGUpload provides a snappy web interface for uploading 3d printer machine code.
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

 This is basically intended to use OctoPrint's File Manager only, but it will gradually expand its functionality.